sn-lab/MouseGoggles/README.md

 	flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 	flatpak install flathub org.godotengine.Godot
 	```
-	* note: when you are asked if you want to continue installing, answer yes
+	* note: When you are asked if you want to continue installing, answer yes

 3. Install the display driver
 	* Open up the Raspberry Pi command terminal and enter each line, one at a time: